Temperature dependent polarization of the thermal radiation emitted by thin, hot tungsten wires: Experimental Results and Discussion

 \subsection{Wire Temperature Determination}

-The measured polarization has to be connected to the wire temperature.
+In order to compare the experimental results with theory, the polarization has to be connected to the wire temperature.
 Whereas the determination of $\langle P\rangle $ is quite easy, the assessment of the wire temperature is not straightforward.
 Even worse, $T$ is an ill-defined quantity.

-The wires are clamped at their ends on massive supports, which are in good thermal contact with the room temperature parts of the apparatus that act as the thermal equivalent of an electrical ground.
+The wire ends are clamped on massive supports, which are in good thermal contact with the room temperature parts of the apparatus that act as the thermal equivalent of an electrical ground.
 In this situation, the steady-state balance between the heat input by Joule heating and the heat loss by thermal conduction through the supports and radiation emission leads to the buildup of a non uniform temperature profile along the wires.

 This intuitive expectation is confirmed by the analysis of the visible image of the wires produced by a CCD camera (Lumenera, mod.
-Skynix2-1).

-In~\figref{fig:CCDprofile} we show the camera output $I_{\scriptscriptstyle\mathrm{CCD}},$ recorded when the wires were glowing reddish, viz., at an estimated central temperature about $T\approx 2000\,$K~\cite{wilkie2011}, as a function of the position $px$ in pixels along the wires.
+Skynix2-1), whose output $I_{\scriptscriptstyle\mathrm{CCD}}$ is shown in~\figref{fig:CCDprofile} as a function of the position $px$ in pixels along the wires.
+This picture has been recorded when the wires were glowing yellow, viz., at an estimated central temperature $ T> 3000\,$K~\cite{wilkie2011}.

 The emission is maximum in the center and rapidly decreases towards the ends.
-A rough estimate of the temperature is obtained by applying the Stefan's law as $T\propto I^{1/4}_{\scriptscriptstyle\mathrm{CCD}} $ and the corresponding profile is also shown in~\figref{fig:CCDprofile}.
-The temperature profile appears to be quite flat in the center where the temperature, $T_{M},$ is much higher than $T_{0}$ at the boundaries.
+A rough estimate of the temperature is obtained by applying Stefan's law as $T\propto I^{1/4}_{\scriptscriptstyle\mathrm{CCD}} $ and the corresponding temperature profile is also shown in~\figref{fig:CCDprofile}.
+It appears to be quite flat in the center where the temperature, $T_{M},$ is much higher than the temperature $T_{0}$ at the boundaries.